 There are no quick fixes to long-term energy challenges.
 To find solutions, governments and industry benefit from sharing resources and accelerating results.
 For this reason the IEA enables independent groups of experts - the Energy Technology Initiatives, or ETIs1.

 Energy storage technologies bridge the gap between the energy at the source and the time and place that the consumer may need it.
 Recuperating the temperature from the ground, air, or water significantly reduces heating/cooling demand.
 Electrical storage combined with intermittent renewable sources has the potential to balance the electricity network.
 Energy storage enables policy makers and industries to reconcile energy, environmental and economic goals.
 However, further research will be needed to move energy storage technologies to widespread market deployment.

-The objectives of the Implementing Agreement for a Programme of Research and Development on Energy Conservation through Energy Storage (ECES IA) are to develop and demonstrate advanced thermal and electrical energy storage technologies for applications within a wide range of energy systems, and to encourage their use as standard engineering design options.
+The objectives of the ETI focusing on thermal and electric energy storage (ECES) are to develop and demonstrate advanced thermal and electrical energy storage technologies for applications within a wide range of energy systems, and to encourage their use as standard engineering design options.
 Activities include case studies, demonstration plants, deployment, in situ measurements and design tools.
 There are currently 17 Contracting Parties and two Sponsors.

 Many of the processes in the industry sector are energy intensive as raw materials must be heated to high temperatures.
 Once used, much of the heat from these processes is vented into the atmosphere as waste heat: an inefficient and costly method.